myurasov/myurasov.github.io/_posts/2017-12-09-everyday-resnets.md

 <img src="{{ site.url }}/assets/posts/resnets/resnet-a.png" alt="Identity connections in ResNet" width="40%">
 </center>

-This addition not only allows network to learn anything a shallower one can,  but also
+This addition not only allows network to easily learn anything a shallower one can by effectively skipping certain convolutional layers, but also propagate gradients with less modification and therefore much deeper.

 # Constructing ResNet

+Authors of ResNet proposed 18, 34, 50, 101 and 152-layer versions of the network.
+They all share the same structure, the difference is purely in number and size of blocks used between base convolutional layer and top 1000-d densely connected layer.
+Here is a general template for constructing one:

+- Input layer
+- Base convolutional block (64 7x7 filters, stride)

 # Links